 $600,000 was given to SPUSD in unrestricted funding in the 2022-2023 school year.

 The bulk of the SPEF’s contribution to the schools is directed to the priorities specified by the South Pasadena Unified School District.
 These dollars enable the district to develop and implement state-of-the-art curriculum and instructional techniques.
 More specifically, the money is used to further two strategic objectives: Identifying, developing, and implementing K-12 curricular pathways to help prepare students for college and careers and supporting the implementation of the state’s common core curriculum in mathematics, language arts, and writing.
 Here are a few of the programs backed by your donations:

 - SPMS visual and performing arts classes

 - SPHS biomedical science pathway

-In addition to the monies contributed to Unrestricted Funds, SPEF provides directed funding in the form of Teacher Direct Grants, Designated Grants and Major Grants.
+In addition to the monies contributed to Unrestricted Funds, SPEF provides directed funding through Teacher Direct Grants, Designated Grants, and Major Grants.

 JOIN US!
 SUPPORT EDUCATIONAL EXCELLENCE AS A DONOR, SPONSOR OR VOLUNTEER.